Effective as of: 09.01.2021

 - Work with the AUA Physical Security Officer as needed.

-The Security Officer is responsible for establishing processes to assure security, and communication with end users, including for example:
+The Information Security Officer is responsible for establishing processes to assure security, and communication with end users, including for example:

 - Standardizing the format and process for all employees to acknowledge an understanding of the security requirements;